Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 ```

 We also need a convenient way to retrieve a job for any view in the application.
 This is straightforward, because
-an activity is a context of the views in it, so we can define the following `View.contextJob` extension property:
+an activity is an Android `Context` of the views in it, so we can define the following `View.contextJob` extension property:

 ```kotlin
 val View.contextJob: Job